Home > Health Library > Coronary Artery Bypass Surgery: Your Medical Team

-Though the exact composition will differ at particular hospitals, the
+The exact team will differ at particular hospitals.
+But the

 medical team that performs a CABG surgery is roughly similar at all

-You will likely first meet your cardiac surgeon at his or her office
+You will likely first meet your cardiac surgeon at his or her office.
+That's

 where you will discuss specific aspects of your CABG surgery.
 Many hospitals

 require that two cardiac surgeons perform this kind of surgery.
-Cardiac
+These

 surgeons lead the procedure and are responsible for performing its most

-All surgeries also have a surgical assistant, who is typically
+All surgeries also have a surgical assistant.
+He or she is typically

 responsible for harvesting the blood vessels that will be used as graft

 and sewing (suturing) your incision after surgery.
-The surgical assistant is
+He or she is

-also the individual who will most regularly check on your progress as you
+also the person who will most regularly check on your progress as you

 You will probably meet one or more members of your anesthesia team